 If you’ve read this far you know I believe Rocket Mortgage is a great choice, but borrowers shouldn’t confuse convenient access to loans with guaranteed loan approval.

-Rocket Mortgage holds applicants to the same standards as comparable lenders, so find out where you stand by applying for a pre-approval, whether it’s with Rocket Mortgage or another lender.
+Rocket Mortgage holds applicants to the same standards as comparable lenders, so find out where you stand by applying for pre-approval, whether it’s with Rocket Mortgage or another lender.

 And even if you’re a highly qualified borrower, you should take some time to shop around for the best rates and the lowest fees.